 Untitled, unlisted.
 Photo: Maya Burns

 These hollow citations indicate an interesting point of entry into the show’s spirit of unpretentiousness.
 Figueroa eschews the traditional status that attends the artistic process with a commitment to documenting obvious and familiar things, “that don’t require any sophistication to interact with” as Kananaj pointed out.
 The artist presents them as they are – save for the blue applique.
 And yet the resulting work is still personal.
-As an excited Kananaj explained to me, there is no desired take away, but rather just look at a series of choices the artist has made.
+As an excited Kananaj explained to me, there is no desired take away, but the artist has made a series of choices for us to observe.
 Parceled in to process and product is a revelation about the artist’s individual preoccupation with things.
 It is as intimate and as revealing as the inside of one’s own fridge.

 To return to the accompanying text: “Be suspended in the blue” and “Witness the blue”.
 These are proscriptive, but not dogmatic statements.
 Figueroa uses familiarity, rather than esoteric referents to mediate his individual experience of things with ours.
 He offers his subjects to the audience so that we may sustain his work by being with them.